The Problem of Overtourism

 Odyssey Traveller specialises in crafting unforgettable experiences for travellers, providing adventure and educational programs to small groups since 1983.
 Some of these trips may once be considered elusive dreams, but are now made accessible with the help of our Program Leaders and local guides.
 Our tours include, among many others, immersive trips to see dinosaur fossil sites in China and Argentina and exploring emerging destinations such as Armenia, Georgia and Azerbaijan or Iran where we started to visit since 2003.

 We always endeavour to include places that may not be famous but will provide deeper insight into a country’s heritage.
-In Kazakhstan, for example, we will visit the big cities of Astana and Almaty but also stay in village guesthouses in Ulytau.
+In Kazakhstan, for example, we will visit the big cities of Nur-Sultan (formerly Astana) and Almaty but also stay in village guesthouses in Ulytau.

 We have guides that will help us understand local customs and ensure that we enter and leave a foreign country as thoughtful guests.
 We also regularly publish articles to give prospective and loyal Odyssey clients backgrounders about the places we visit.